entropia/tip-toi-reveng/README.md

         holes <file.gme>...
            lists all unknown parts of the file. explain <file.gme>...
-           lists all parts of the file, with description and hexdum and hexdumpp. play <file.gme>
+           lists all parts of the file, with description and hexdump. play <file.gme>
            interactively play: Enter OIDs, and see what happens. rewrite <infile.gme> <outfile.gme>